 My ECO STORIES with Alexandra Lucas

 Alexandra Lucas is a multidisciplinary Artist & Designer trained at Central Saint Martins College of Art & Design in London.
 Her work always starts at the point of curiosity; it's what makes us uniquely human.
-She firmly believes that imagining and dreaming about the future drives innovation, helping us go in directions that we wouldn't have thought of otherwise.
-She’s fascinated with the simple action of weaving.
-Having studied woven textiles, she’s continuing her practice but on an ancient back-strap loom.
-Being part of the loom means that she is very physically part of the weaving process, and that is what excites and drives her work.
+She firmly believes that imagining and dreaming about the future drives innovation, helping us go in directions that we wouldn't have thought otherwise.
+She's fascinated with the simple action of weaving.
+Having studied woven textiles, she's continuing her practice on an ancient backstrap loom.
+Being part of the loom means that she is physically part of the weaving process, which excites and drives her work.
 Her collaboration with Chloe Baines is currently part of Selfridges Project Earth Organic.

 Can you talk a bit about your practice?

 When I graduated, I found that I longed for our weaving studio back at college.
-I still loved weaving and didn’t want to stop it.
-I didn’t have space for a loom or money to buy it, so I ended up going into a deep dive into traditional weaving practices.
+I still loved weaving and didn't want to stop it.
+I didn't have space for a loom or money to buy it, so I went deep diving into traditional weaving practices.
 I found a lot of YouTube videos of traditional Peruvian backstrap weaving that felt like magic!
-It took me back to the basics of weaving: you simply need tension, a warp and a way to separate your odds from your evens.
-The backstrap looms involves your whole body and it wouldn’t work without it.
+It took me back to the basics of weaving: you need tension, a warp and a way to separate your odds from your evens.
+The backstrap looms involves your whole body and wouldn't work without it.
 The way you move creates the tension that is so crucial to making a piece of fabric.
-It’s like you’re dancing with your loom and you’re deeply involved with each movement.
+It's like you're dancing with your loom and you're deeply involved with each movement.

 What does sustainability mean to you?

 Sustainability means responsibility to me.
 The fashion and textile industry is so incredibly wasteful, and we should all make steps to be more conscious of what fabrics or yarn we use in our practices.